 Protect your Michigan Rental dwelling with insurance

 Michigan rental dwelling ownership means a significant investment with unique risks.
-Buying a rental dwelling is a big risk, and as an owner, you need to make sure that you are protecting your investment.
+Buying a rental dwelling is a considerable risk, and as an owner, you need to make sure that you are protecting your investment.
 You’ll want to ensure you have coverage for your property, your liability, and loss of rents.
 The main components of rental dwelling insurance policy include the dwelling, personal property, business liability and loss of rents.

 Michigan Rental Dwelling Coverages